odoo/documentation/fsm/helpdesk/plan_onsite.rst

 ================================================
 Plan onsite interventions from helpdesk tickets
 ================================================
-The integration with the Helpdesk app lets your helpdesk team manage interventions requests directly.
+The integration with the Helpdesk app lets your helpdesk team manage intervention requests directly.
 Planning field service tasks from tickets speeds up your processes.

 Configure the helpdesk team